Youssab-William/nyu-jterm-placer/README.md

 ## Graphical User Interface

-We implemented a user interface to help the user/university upload the list of courses, the list of students and their details and choices and let the program match the students and also save the details to a spreadsheet of the user's choice.
+As the final step of the project, using Qt, we implemented a user interface to help the user/university upload the list of courses, the list of students and their details and choices.
+The "Match" button lets the program match the students and the "Export" option lets you save the details to a spreadsheet of the user's choice.

 ![](gui.png)